iterative/dvc.org/content/docs/command-reference/commit.md

 Sometimes we want to iterate through multiple changes to configuration, code, or data, trying different ways to improve the output of a stage.
-To avoid filling the <abbr>cache</abbr> with undesired intermediate results, we can run a single stage, or reproduce an entire pipeline by supplying `--no-commit` option to `dvc repro`.
+To avoid filling the <abbr>cache</abbr> with undesired intermediate results, you can stage, or reproduce an entire pipeline by supplying `--no-commit` option to `dvc repro`.
 This prevents data from being pushed to the cache.
 When development of stage is finished, `dvc commit` can be used to store data files in the cache.